gwcoffey/gwcoffey.com/content/archive/fb/i-want-to-tell-a-story-about-how-much/index.md

 date: 2017-05-27 13:35:00.000000000 -07:00
 archive: fb
 id: '1495917300'
+summary: "I want to tell a story about how much I love Sophia's classmates."
 ---

 I want to tell a story about how much I love Sophia's classmates.